Brown coal mining limits in North Bohemia: A fall in government provides a new opportunity for pro-mining interests

 Prime Minister Petr Nečas resigned and his government collapsed amid a corruption scandal in June 2013.
 President Zeman rejected the candidate nominated by ODS to replace Nečas and form a new caretaker government until new elections could be held.
 Instead, Zeman elected to choose his own temporary prime minister to form a government of “experts”.
 The man he chose was Jiří Rusnok, Zeman's personal economics advisor and a former Finance Minister in Zeman's government 1998–2002.
 Rusnok's government lost a vote of confidence in August, triggering elections in late October 2013 when it became apparent that no grouping in parliament could elicit the support needed to form a new government.
 Some of the people Rusnok had appointed to his cabinet became candidates for Zeman's political party (The Party of Civic Rights - Zeman's People) in those elections, resulting in acute embarrassment to them after the party failed to score more than 1.5% of the vote.

 Rusnok's government continued to govern in a caretaker capacity until the formation of a new government approved by Zeman.
 In the meantime, Rusnok promised that his cabinet would not make any decisions about changes to the limits in relation to debating the state's raw materials policy.
-“We certainly won’t pass any binding decisions to dismantle the limits or introduce new ones” Rusnok said.
+“We certainly won’t pass any binding decisions to dismantle the limits or introduce new ones" Rusnok said.

 Speaking at a press conference after the vote of no confidence, Rusnok was asked whether his caretaker government was intent on debating the state's raw materials policy in light of an earlier statement that he would not make any fundamental decisions about the state's direction.
 Rusnok responded by saying he did not know what the points of discussion would be on the next government agenda.
-“So I wouldn’t have any fears - don’t worry, I'm sure nothing will come up that would be somehow problematic, intractable and too binding on future governments.
+"So I wouldn’t have any fears - don't worry, I'm sure nothing will come up that would be somehow problematic, intractable and too binding on future governments.
 There is really no need to worry.
-By the way, as a big ecologist I’m a supporter of preserving the limits, although I say this as Jiří Rusnok, not as the Prime Minister in regard to the mining limits.”
+By the way, as a big ecologist I am a supporter of preserving the limits, although I say this as Jiří Rusnok, not as the Prime Minister in regard to the mining limits."
 Later maneuvering by Rusnok was to prove highly controversial in light of these comments.